 Over the counter

 Visit the Brisbane Registry at 110 George Street to make an application.
-Certificates will be ready after 2.30pm the next business day.
+If the death has already been registered, certificates will be ready after 2.30pm the next business day.
 Urgent certificates are ready in 3 hours (or the next business when you apply after 1.30pm).

 - 2 business days for Magistrates Court (no urgent applications)